The Cookie Banner Becomes the Consent Machine

 The details are mundane because the power is mundane.
 A reject button missing from the first layer changes behavior.
 A gray link looks less available than a bright button.
 A second refusal step makes rejection feel like a mistake.
 A category called "strictly necessary" can do institutional work if it includes practices that are not actually necessary.
 These are not only design choices.
 They are consent production techniques.

 Recent research suggests the pattern adapts rather than disappears.
-A 2026 arXiv paper on evolving cookie-banner dark patterns studied consent flows across 14,000 websites and reported problems including obstructed revocation, cookies set before consent or despite rejection, failed opt-outs, and newer patterns around legal ambiguity and pay-to-opt-out schemes.
+A 2026 arXiv preprint on evolving cookie-banner dark patterns studied consent flows across 14,000 websites and reported problems including obstructed revocation, cookies set before consent or despite rejection, failed opt-outs, and newer patterns around legal ambiguity and pay-to-opt-out schemes.
 The point is not that every banner is unlawful.
 The point is that consent interfaces evolve under pressure from both regulators and revenue models.

 The Consent String Becomes Infrastructure